Uninstall your operator

 Step 3: Delete the Operator’s ClusterServiceVersion (CSV)

 The CSV contains all the information that OLM needs to manage an operator, and it effectively represents an operator that is installed on cluster.
-By deleting a ClusterServiceVersion, OLM will delete the resources it created for the operator such as the deployment, RBAC, and any corresponding CSVs that OLM “Copied” into other namespaces watched by the operator.
+By deleting a CSV, OLM will delete the resources it created for the operator such as the deployment, RBAC, and any corresponding CSVs that OLM “Copied” into other namespaces watched by the operator.

 If you wish to look up a list of ClusterServiceVersion in a specific namespace to see which ClusterServiceVersion you need to delete, you can use the example kubectl command: